 - If the test result is NOT DETECTED, the person will get a text message to say so - If the test result is POSITIVE for COVID-19, the person will be contacted by the HSE to inform them of the result and to proceed with CONTACT TRACING.
-This will involve: - asking the person about people they have been in contact with since, and immediately before they became unwell - this information is needed so that close contacts can also be followed up to check if they could also have COVID-19 coronavirus, and to organise COVID-19 testing for them - close contacts will be asked to restrict their movements (quarantine) until their test results are known - in case they also have coronavirus - a person's contacts will NOT be told who the person is that now has COVID-19 they will only be told that they have been in contact with a suspected or confirmed case of COVID-19.
+This will involve the following: - o asking the person about people they have been in contact with since, and immediately before they became unwell.
+This information is needed so that close contacts can also be followed up to check if they could also have COVID-19 coronavirus, and to organise COVID-19 testing. - close contacts will be asked to restrict their movements (quarantine) for 14 days after the last time they had contact with the person who had COVID-19.
+They will also be asked to take a test at Day 0 and Day 7 after their last contact with the person who has COVID-19.
+It is important to note that even with a 'not detected' test result, they must continue to restrict their movements for the full 14 days. - a person's close contacts will NOT be told who the person is that now has COVID-19 they will only be told that they have been in contact with a confirmed case of COVID-19.
 Personal details (name etc) of the case will not be shared by the HSE with any contacts - o Travellers can self-identify their ethnicity when contacted by the HSE Contact Tracing Team. - The person with COVID-19 will need to continue self-isolation for 14 days from when symptoms first started.